 What is Bad Faith Insurance?

-Insurance companies have an implied duty of fair dealing and good faith that must be upheld for each of the policy holders they ensure.
+Under both California and Nevada state laws, insurance companies have an implied duty of fair dealing and good faith that must be upheld for each of the policy holders they ensure.
 When an insurance company delays, underpays, or flat out denies a claim in bad faith, this is called bad faith insurance.
-Not only is this an unethical practice conducted by many insurance companies, but it is also opens the door for the policyholders to take legal action against the insurers for bad behavior.
+Not only is this an unethical practice conducted by many insurance companies, but it also opens the door for the policyholders to take legal action against the insurers for bad behavior.